 Her parents looked at each other before they faced their daughter in confusion.
 Emma rolled her eyes at her dense parents before she jabbed her index finger in the air repeatedly.

 "I. Am.
 POINTING.
 Her.
 Out!"
 Emma punctuated with each jab towards Regina.

-David and Snow looked to Regina then back to Emma then back to Regina only to look past Regina to the two women who happened to stand at the bar next to the mayor.
+David and Snow looked to Regina then back to Emma then back to Regina only to look past Regina to the two women who happened to be standing at the bar next to the mayor.
 Emma followed their gaze to the two strangers and she scoffed in frustration.

-"Emma, there is only one way to get through their thick skulls," Regina murmured before she grabbed the savior's face and pulled her down for a passionate kiss.
+"Emma, there is only one way to get it through their thick skulls," Regina murmured before she grabbed the savior's face and pulled her in for a passionate kiss.

 The sheriff heard her parent's sharp intakes of breath before everything around her tuned out, her focus solely on the beautiful creature before her.
 Her fingers tangled in dark locks as she held the mayor in place before the need for air demanded them to break apart.

-"Wow," Emma whispered before she opened her half-lidded eyes.
+"Wow," Emma whispered as she gazed upon Regina through half-lidded eyes.

 Regina chuckled before she faced Emma's parents, well parent as Mary Margaret seemed to be missing.